-In this paper we present Torchy, a tracing JIT compiler for PyTorch, one of the mainstream eager-mode frameworks.
-Torchy achieves similar performance as data-flow frameworks, while providing the same semantics of straight-away execution.
+In this paper we present Torchy, a tracing JIT compiler for PyTorch.
+Torchy achieves similar performance as data-flow frameworks, while providing the same semantics of straightaway execution.
 Moreover, Torchy works with any PyTorch program unmodified.
 Torchy outperforms PyTorch by up to 12x in microbenchmarks, and PyTorch's static compiler (TorchScript) by up to 5x.